saqibur/django-project-structure/README.md

 1. Run the project using `python manage.py runserver` and you should see the default success page provided by Django at [http://127.0.0.1:8000/](http://127.0.0.1:8000/).
+a.
+Or `python manage.py runserver <port>` if you need to run using a different port.

 ### Creating an App
 1. Create a folder with the app name in `apps`.
 For example: `poll`